foreseecode/foresee-sdk-ionic-sample/README.md

 # foresee-sdk-ionic-sample
 This is a test app for testing the ForeSee cordova plugin.
 This app uses Ionic.

+Note that if you use ionic serve and this loads in a browser, the cordova plugins may not work.
+Always run this on an emulated / real device.

 ## Install Dependencies
 Run the following command in the project's root directory: